Nagananda Kodituwakku: Presidential election candidacy 2019

 He planned to contest the 2019 presidential election to adopt a new constitution.
 However, he didn't manage to secure a political party to submit nominations for the Presidential Election.
 As a result, he couldn't contest.

-Kodituwakku had signed an agreement with the Okkoma Wesiyo Okkoma Rajawaru Sanvidanaya to allow him to contest the election on the condition that he renunciate his British citizenship.
+Kodituwakku had signed an agreement with the Okkoma Wesiyo Okkoma Rajawaru Sanvidanaya to allow him to contest the election on the condition that he renounce his British citizenship.
 Other conditions included the transfer of all funds collected by Kodituwakku to the account of Okkoma Wesiyo Okkoma Rajawaru Sanvidanaya, to handle all future sponsorships, in case Kodituwakku failed to obtain proper proof of renunciation of UK citizenship, he should unconditionally support candidate fielded by the party, funds raised by Kodituwakku to be made available to for the other candidate and finally whoever contested he wouldn't have the leadership of the party.

 Even though Kodituwakku met all of these conditions, the party secretary Dr. Kapila Theminimulle rescinded his offer in the closing hours of nominations and advised Kodituwakku to support the National People's Movement candidate, General Mahesh Senanayake.
 Kodituwakku also strived to get another political party, but claimed that the dormant political parties were asking for fiscal returns ranging from Rs.
 10 million to 30 million to front his nomination.
 This practice of selling political parties is common during election periods but it is completely illegal and if caught the candidate or culprits can be disqualified and even face jail term.

 Having campaigned for 2 years, Kodituwakku collected and spent a sum of Rs.
 13 million for the election campaign from his well wishers.
 Since the election Kodituwakku has handed the Election Commission a full audited report for the election fund.
 He has also initiated legal action against Dr. Kapila Theminimulle for the criminal breach of trust.